 - Tasks that require the use of ICT should be set with time built in for pupils to access school ICT resources.

-- Extended Learning should be set when it is most appropriate to fit in with a lesson or sequence of lessons.
+- Homework should be set when it is most appropriate to fit in with a lesson or sequence of lessons.
 This does not have to be weekly, but should not be more than once per week per subject.

-- Extended Learning should not be set and expected in on the following day, except in extraordinary circumstances.
+- Homework should not be set and expected in on the following day, except in extraordinary circumstances.

-- Some extended learning may be of an optional ‘extension’ nature, but in these circumstances should not hinder the general classroom progress of those pupils who choose not to complete it.
+- Some homework may be of an optional ‘extension’ nature, but in these circumstances should not hinder the general classroom progress of those pupils who choose not to complete it.

-- Extra-curricular clubs and support groups, both formal and informal, should ideally be available wherein staff and other pupils (prefects and subject ambassadors) are available to help with extended learning.
+- Extra-curricular clubs and support groups, both formal and informal, should ideally be available wherein staff and other pupils (prefects and subject ambassadors) are available to help with homework.

 - Printed sheets detailing extended learning should be considered where appropriate, particularly where literacy, use of keywords etc. is a major part of the task.
 Sheets like this are particularly useful if pupils have missed all, or part of, lessons due to other school activities or absence.

-- Form tutors should encourage pupils in form time to check on their pupil planner and to reinforce organisational skills linked to extended learning.
+- Form tutors should encourage pupils in form time to check on their pupil planner and to reinforce organisational skills linked to homework.

 Pupils may receive work to complete at home from their class teacher.
 All homework will be put onto Show my homework for pupils and parents/carers to view.

 How can Parents help?

-- Extended Learning is important in raising achievement, encouraging independent study and consolidating learning.
+- Homework is important in raising achievement, encouraging independent study and consolidating learning.

 - We expect pupils to try their best and we value your support.

-- Check your child’s planner regularly and take an interest in what they are doing.
-Please sign the planner at the end of each week.
+- Check show my homework regularly and take an interest in what they are doing.

-- Make sure your child has a quiet and calm environment in which to complete their extended learning.
+- Make sure your child has a quiet and calm environment in which to complete their homework.